zeebe-io/project-action/README.md

 - If you have multiple projects with the same name, the behavior is undefined
 - If the issue is already assigned to a project, it will potentially overwrite it.
 If it's already assigned to the same project, nothing happens.

+## Usage

+The action accepts two environment variables, and 4 optional arguments:

+### Environment variables

+- `GITHUB_TOKEN`: it reads the token to use for authentication with the API via environment variables
+- `PROJECT_ID`: if you already know the project's node ID (not the number in the URL), then you can set it here and it will skip the steps of finding the right project.
+This is the workaround if you have multiple projects of the same name.

+### Arguments/input

+> NOTE: all of this can be omitted if you specify the `PROJECT_ID`.
+They are only used to find the project ID.
+Otherwise, the project type, owner, and name, are all mandatory.

+- `project_type`: one of `org`, `repo`, `user`.
+Select `org` if your project is owned by an organization, `repo` if it's under a particular repository, and `user` if it's a user project.
+- `project_owner`: depending on the type, it will be:
+    - `org`: the organization key, e.g. `zeebe-io` here
+    - `repo`: the repo's owner, e.g. `zeebe-io` here.
+    - `user`: the username of repo's owner
+- `project_repo`: the name of the repository.
+Only required if the type is `repo`.
+- `project_name`: the name of the project, case-sensitive.

 ## Examples

 ### Repository project